Domestic Accounts definition

 Domestic Accounts means Accounts of Borrower with respect to which the Account Debtor: (a) maintains its chief executive office in the United States and is organized under the laws of the United States or any State thereof, (b) is the United States or any department, agency, or instrumentality of the United States, or (c) is any State of the United States.

-Domestic Accounts means all accounts receivable of the Borrowers and the Domestic Subsidiaries, or any of them, with respect to which the account debtor is domiciled or doing business in the United States of America.
+Domestic Accounts means all accounts receivable of the Borrower and the Domestic Subsidiaries, or any of them, with respect to which the account debtor is domiciled or doing business in the United States of America.

-Domestic Accounts are Accounts for which the Account Debtor has its principal place of business in the United States.
+Domestic Accounts are Accounts for which the Account Debtor has its principal place of business in the United States